Lake Tahoe West Restoration Partnership

 The agenda will be posted here when available, likely March 28.

 Stakeholder meetings are open to the public throughout this multi-year effort.
-RSVP from public parties is requested (but not required) for the next Stakeholder Science Committee meeting by close of business on Thursday, February 2, to help us ensure we have sufficient seating and copies of materials.
+RSVP from public parties is requested (but not required) for the next Stakeholder Science Committee meeting by close of business on Friday, March 3, to help us ensure we have sufficient seating and copies of materials.
 Overflow parking is available at the Fairway Community Center, 330 Fairway Drive, about a 3-minute walk from the TCPUD office.
 Lastly, please note that lunch is not provided, and we recommend bringing your own if you plan to stay for both meetings (we will have only 30 minutes for lunch).

 For more information on Lake Tahoe West, including an initial boundary map, scroll down to the project description and map below, or call or email the program manager, Dorian Fougères, at 530-902-8281 or firstname.lastname@example.org.

 Stakeholder Group Meeting synopses